Teens Drinking | The Right Guide

 Teens Drinking: Why Alcohol Is Bad For Your Body?

 If you drink more than one drink per hour, alcohol is metabolized in the liver.
-It therefore affects the liver, because it is its task to detoxify the alcohol and remove it from the blood.
-If you drink too much alcohol for the liver to process it in time, the toxic substance will start to take its toll on your body, starting with the liver.
+It, therefore, affects the liver, because it is its task to detoxify the alcohol and remove it from the blood.
+If you drink too much alcohol for the liver to process in time, the toxic substance will start to take its toll on your body, starting with the liver.

 Teens Drinking: What Are The Consequences Of Teenage Drinking?